MoneyPennyHQ/moneypenny-research/README.md

 ## 🔒 Private Research

-Please note that the majority of this research project—including data analysis, fieldwork notes, and experimental models—is maintained in a separate private repository.
+Please note that the majority of this research project is maintained in a separate private repository.

 ## 🧭 License